-Implementing an integrated service delivery for the instruction of MLs and ELLs through co-teaching (two teachers, same room) requires fidelity to the instructional cycle as well as effective integration of the grade-level/content curricula with language and literacy instruction.
-The main goal of this type of instructional delivery is to develop the language competencies of MLs and ELLs while simultaneously building their content-area knowledge and skills.
+Implementing an integrated service delivery for the instruction of ELLs through co-teaching (two teachers, same room) requires fidelity to the instructional cycle as well as effective integration of the grade-level/content curricula with language and literacy instruction.
+The main goal of this type of instructional delivery is to develop the language competencies of ELLs while simultaneously building their content-area knowledge and skills.
 Co-teaching partners assume multiple, changing roles within the co-taught class in order to deliver instruction that meet the needs of all students within the same classroom.
 At times, one teacher may undertake a leading role while the other teacher supports the lead teacher's instruction in various ways.
-At other times, both teachers may take on similar roles and responsibilities (see models below).
+At other times, both teachers may take on similar roles and responsibilities.